MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 #### **Your Testimonials**
 When other LinkFree members write testimonials about you, upon your approval, they will display in the testimonials section of your profile.

 When someone writes you a testimonial, you will receive a GitHub notification.
 If you want to display the testimonial on your LinkFree profile, you must merge it via pull request.
 Additionally, you will need to add a testimonial field to your JSON file that includes the LinkFree member's user name that gave you the testimonial.
-Don't worry, it's not a difficult as it sounds, and there is thorough documentation on the whole process.
+Don't worry, it's not as difficult as it sounds, and there is thorough documentation on the whole process.

 ![Testimonials](img/01-30-23/Testimonials.png)

 #### **Your Events**
-(WRITE ARTICLE SECTION)
+If you are attending upcoming events, in person or virtual, you can let others know in this section.

+To add upcoming events to your profile, you will need to create a JSON file and have it merged via pull request.
+Again, no worries; the documentation is easy to follow.

 ![Your Events](img/01-30-23/YourEvents.png)